michaelwfc/csapp/docs/Chapter 6 The Memory Hierarchy.md

 b= 4

-address 0  ->  set 0
+address 0  ->  00 0000 -> set 0
+address 4  ->  00 0100 -> set 0
+address 8  ->  00 1000 -> set 0
+address 12  -> 00 1100 -> set 0
+address 16  -> 01 0000 -> set 1
+address 20  -> 01 0100 -> set 1
+address 24  -> 01 1000 -> set 1
+address 28  -> 01 11000 -> set 1

-address 32 ->  10 0000 set > 0
+address 32 ->  10 0000 -> set > 0
-address 48 ->  11 0000 set > 1
+address 36 ->  10 0100 -> set > 0

 ### 6.4.3 Set Associative Caches

 A set associative cache relaxes this constraint so that each set holds more than one cache line. a cache with $1<E <C/B$ is often called an E-way set associative cache.

+1. Set Selection in Set Associative Caches
+2. Line Matching and Word Selection in Set Associative Caches
+3. Word extract if Hit
-#### Line Replacement on Misses in Set Associative Caches
+4. Line Replacement on Misses in Set Associative Caches
    - choose the line to replace at random
    - least frequently used (LFU) policy will replace the line that has been referenced the fewest times over some past time window.
    - A least recently used (LRU) policy will replace the line that was last accessed the furthest in the past.

 ### 6.4.4 Fully Associative Caches

 A fully associative cache consists of a single set (i.e., E = C/B) that contains all of the cache lines

 ### 6.4.5 Issues with Writes(Data store)